frc-88/ROSNetworkTablesBridge/CONTRIBUTING.md

   git push origin my-feature-branch
   ```

-8. **Create a pull request**: Go to your forked repository on GitHub and create a new pull request.
-Fill out the pull request template with a detailed description of your changes, referencing any related issues.
+8. **Create a pull request**: Go to <https://github.com/frc-88/ROSNetworkTablesBridge/pulls> create a new pull request and select `compare across forks`.
+Select your branch.
+Fill out the pull request template (WIP) with a detailed description of your changes, referencing any related issues.

 9. **Wait for a review**: The project maintainers will review your pull request and provide feedback.
 Be prepared to make changes if necessary.
 Once your changes are approved, your pull request will be merged into the main branch.